ProfessionalEngineer23/Smart-Home-Panel/README.md

 ThingsBoard is used to store telemetry, display dashboards, generate alarms, send email notifications, and trigger automation rules.
 A separate ESP32-S3 light device subscribes to RPC commands from ThingsBoard and can be controlled automatically based on human presence detection.

 A secondary Matter-over-Thread subsystem was also tested using an ESP32-H2 as a Matter light device and an ESP32-C6 as a Thread Border Router.
 This Matter subsystem currently works as a separate demonstration, with full integration planned as future work.

----

-## Background: Key Technologies

-### What is ThingsBoard?

-**ThingsBoard** is the IoT platform used as the backend for this project.
-It receives sensor telemetry from the Smart Panel using MQTT and displays the data on dashboards.
-It is also used for alarms, email alerts, rule chains, and RPC commands to control the ESP32-S3 light device.

-### What is MQTT?

-**MQTT** is a lightweight communication protocol commonly used in IoT systems.
-In this project, the Smart Panel publishes sensor readings to ThingsBoard, while ThingsBoard uses RPC messages to control the light device.
-MQTT was chosen because it is efficient, simple to use with ESP32 devices, and well supported by ThingsBoard.

-### What is Thread?

-**Thread** is a low-power wireless networking protocol for smart home devices.
-It allows compatible devices to form a mesh network instead of relying only on Wi-Fi.
-In this project, Thread was explored using an ESP32-H2 Matter light device and an ESP32-C6 Thread Border Router.

-### What is Matter?

-**Matter** is a smart home standard designed to make devices work across different ecosystems such as Amazon Alexa, Google Home, Apple Home, and SmartThings.
-In this project, Matter was tested using Espressif’s ESP-Matter SDK, with the ESP32-H2 configured as a Matter-over-Thread light device.

-### Why is a Thread Border Router needed?

-A **Thread Border Router** connects Thread devices to the wider network, such as Wi-Fi or Ethernet.
-Thread devices do not connect directly to a normal Wi-Fi router, so the border router acts as the bridge.
-In this project, the ESP32-C6 was used for this role.

-### Do I need Amazon Alexa for Thread or Matter?

-Amazon Alexa is not required, but it can act as a **Matter controller**.
-A Matter controller is used to commission and control Matter devices.
-In this project, Alexa was used because it provided a practical way to test the ESP32-H2 Matter light device.
-Alternatives include Google Home, Apple Home, SmartThings, a Raspberry Pi running Matter controller software, or ESP32 Matter controller examples.

----

 ## System Functionality